bbbutterwell/books/_notes/_notes.md

 - What
 - Where

+Maeve starts calling her Mom Mother Ani sometimes after meeting Uncle Norm.

+The Grandmother never married.

+Who was the Grandfather (Bee's)?
+How old is that clock anyhow?

 A scene of singing in the Morgan household, when the record player was around

 According to ch07, Maeve saw Bee being a great old lady on day 2.
 This is where Maeve first got the idea to be an old lady with Bee.